 Not only could we take some of the glass without feeling guilty, there was so much more of it than on the Park beaches.

 A typical bent-over view of glass shards at Glass Beach, Fort Bragg, July 5, 2009 Photo courtesy of soupstance

 Legal or Illegal or ...
 What ?

 But is it illegal to take the glass?
 Or is it highly discouraged by the Parks Department?

 Well, a while ago, on our Northern California list of beaches, we had added this blurb:

 |"Fort Bragg, CA - Sea Glass Beach - (We previously posted that this beach now prohibited collecting sea glass.
 However, the only "official" State Park information we can find was a second-hand statement that it is "discouraged."
 One of our contributors also reported this information and we asked her to see if she could get a copy of exactly what IS the story.
 We are waiting for more definitive information, as we don't want to mislead anyone.)
 Also, there are beaches in the vicinity, that are really good and clearly open to collecting.." || Check out recommended Fort Bragg hotels. |

 A lot of information has come in as a result of that initial statement.

-In fact read all the following notes we have received from others.
+In fact read all the following notes we have received from others (click or tap on the comments link below).
 They are listed with the newest comments first.